 - Be able to follow written and verbal instructions.

-- Have reliable transportation to training classes and to the polls on Election Day.
+- Have reliable transportation to training class and to the polls on Election Day.

 Apply online today.
 New poll workers are required to attend an orientation class prior to being placed.